-Instead, I find evidence that the treatment effects are more pronounced in cities where Hispanics are a lower than average share of the total population.
-A few limitations of my dataset may explain these findings.
+My analyses provide scant evidence of a relationship between minority group size and the effects of districting on the minority turnout gap, counter to my hypotheses.
+These counterintuitive findings may arise from further limitations of the dataset.
 Primarily, as Trounstine and Valdini (2008) note, group size in combination with geographic concentration moderates the effect of district elections.
 They find that district elections only impact Hispanic representation when Hispanics are extremely geographically concentrated.
 It is possible that cities with smaller Hispanic populations more easily create districts with geographically compact Hispanic populations.
-My data does not include a measure of geographic concentration, however, and therefore I cannot account for geographic concentration as a possible mediating variable.
+Because the data do not include a measure of geographic concentration, I cannot account for geographic concentration as a possible mediating variable.
 In future work, I hope to incorporate geographic concentration and candidate ethnicity into my dataset to create a more robust analysis.